Master of Science in Marketing

 Synthesis of behavioral sciences (psychology, sociology, economics) applied to understanding individual, family, and organizational buying.
-Motivation theory, memory, attitudes, information search behavior, judgement and decision making; cultural and social influences, psychographics, adoption and diffusion of innovations; ethics and social responsibility; the impact of consumer decisions on the strategies of public organizations; consumer marketing applications in high-tech and services industries and on a global scale.
+Motivation theory, memory, attitudes, information search behavior, judgment and decision making; cultural and social influences, psychographics, adoption and diffusion of innovations; ethics and social responsibility; the impact of consumer decisions on the strategies of public organizations; consumer marketing applications in high-tech and services industries and on a global scale.

 - MKTG 6243 Marketing Research.
 3 Credits.

 The marketing research process: designing, conducting, and using market research studies.
 Sources of secondary data.
 Primary data collection — design and conduct of qualitative research (focus groups, observational methods), surveys, depth interviews, experimental and field study designs; measurement methodology, data analysis (simple and multivariate), use of statistical software packages such as SAS, SPSS or Excel.
 Data Visualization.
 Prerequisite: basic course in statistics approved by the instructor.